Westbourne – St John the Baptist

 1. (North chancel) Henry Barwell (d1785) by J Nollekens (Roscoe p901); a draped urn.

 2. (North chancel) Richard Barwell (d1804) by J Nollekens (ibid p903).
-A portrait medallion on an obelisk above the inscription.
+Rather more ambitious with a portrait medallion on an obelisk above the inscription and other trophies including an elephant’s head.

 3. (North west angle of chancel) John Campbell (d1818) by J Holder of Petersfield (ibid p630).
 The detail is neo-classical and, unusually, it is curved to fit in the angle.